In this article I will make an attempt to present what is available as knowledge about resistant starch – a topic that is still little known about.

-As already mentioned above RS escape digestion in the upper intestinal tract and once in the large intestine they are subject to fermentation by the microflora with end-products SCFA (short chain fatty acids), hydrogen, carbon dioxide and methane.
+As already mentioned above RS escapes digestion in the upper intestinal tract and once in the large intestine, they are subject to fermentation by the microflora with end-products SCFA (short-chain fatty acids), hydrogen, carbon dioxide, and methane.

-As being of most importance to the human health we will now focus our attention mainly on SCFA.
-SCFA are a product of bacterial fermentation.
-The main components are butyrate, propionate and acetate with the first one being produced in significantly higher levels in comparison with the other two.
+As a being of most importance to human health, we will now focus our attention mainly on SCFA.
+SCFA is a product of bacterial fermentation.
+The main components are butyrate, propionate, and acetate with the first one being produced in significantly higher levels in comparison with the other two.

 SCFA are the main energy source of the colonocytes (the colon mucosa).
-They help lower the pH of the intestine, increase colonic blood flow, help reduce the presence of toxic ammonia, and help prevent the development of abnormal colonic cell populations.
-SCFA are known as a bio-marker for colonic health.
+They help lower the pH of the intestine, increase colonic blood flow, help reduce the presence of toxic ammonia and help prevent the development of abnormal colonic cell populations.
+SCFA is known as a biomarker for colonic health.

-It's worth mentioning also that RS serve as a physical protection for the probiotics.
+It’s worth mentioning also that RS serves as physical protection for the probiotics.
 These are cultures of live microorganisms, which are shown to regulate the flora in the intestinal tract.
 Therefore, resistant starch is prebiotic, based on its probiotic protecting and stimulating properties.

 RS and lipid metabolism

-RS were continuously shown to cause a significant reduction in a number of measures of lipid metabolism (total lipids, total cholesterol, LDL, HDL, VLDL, triglycerides, triglyceride-rich lipoproteins) in laboratory rats.
+RS was continuously shown to cause a significant reduction in a number of measures of lipid metabolism (total lipids, total cholesterol, LDL, HDL, VLDL, triglycerides, triglyceride-rich lipoproteins) in laboratory rats.